roytang/blog/content/notes/2016/02/694507940506529792/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/694507940506529792/
+tags:
+- threads
+- deeplore
 ---

 It's early days but this may be the story of 2016.